Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 The table shows the variant effect dataset.
 The table the type of variant effect for the high-coverage and high-quality datasets.

+The VCF and HDF5 files can be downloaded from the MaizeGDB Box account: https://ars-usda.app.box.com/v/maizegdb-public/folder/255392948851

 # Data Processing
 This section describes the data process steps to format VCF files into a format to be used by the SNPVersity2.0 website.
 Each of the scripts can be found in the /scripts/ directory.